q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ### Introducing IoT Center

 Four main components of IoT Center architecture:

-**IoT Center UI**: IoT Center user interface renders views for the browser and sends requests to IoT Center server.
+- **InfluxDB API**: InfluxDB v2 API.
-**IoT Center server**: IoT Center server and API handles requests to, and responses from, InfluxDB.
+- **IoT device**: Virtual or physical devices write data to the InfluxDB API.
-**InfluxDB API**: InfluxDB v2 API.
+- **IoT Center UI**: User interface sends requests to IoT Center server and renders views for the browser.
-**IoT device**: Virtual or physical devices write data to InfluxDB.
+- **IoT Center server**: Server and API receives requests from the UI, sends requests to InfluxDB, and processes responses from InfluxDB.

 ### IoT Center: add your token